Travel insurance Cover for those with medical conditions

 - Has type 2 diabetes and takes medication before each meal

-Premiums were gathered during October 2012.
+Premiums were gathered during August and September 2013.
 It's worth checking with the insurer as there is a possibility the premiums have changed.
-This information is updated on a six-monthly basis - next update is due in May 2013.
+This information is updated on a six-monthly basis - next update is due in 20 May 2014.